scikit-hep/awkward/CONTRIBUTING.md

 Unit tests do not need to adhere to the 80-character limit.

-we use several linters and reformatters; all are supported through a single interface with the [pre-commit](https://pre-commit.com) tool.
+We use several linters and reformatters; all are supported through a single interface with the [pre-commit](https://pre-commit.com) tool.
 Automatic reformatting will be applied to PRs automatically using [pre-commit.ci](https://pre-commit.ci), though running pre-commit locally is still recommended.

 ### Fully qualified names